voidyourwarranty2/zmk/README.md

 The custom retro-tap behavior patch of https://github.com/nickconway/zmk/tree/retro-tap-binding was added on 2023-10-25.
 It is used only in the keymap of the yackboard.

-The PIM447 patch was used, adapted to Zephyr 3.2 and heavily modified.
+The old PIM447 patch by cdc-mkb https://github.com/zmkfirmware/zmk/pull/961 was used, adapted to Zephyr 3.2 and heavily modified.

 The following is its original `README.md` file.